mousewu/blockchain-data-mining/README.md

-# Blockchain Data Mining
+# Blockchain Intelligence

-This repository lists some interesting reserach work on blockchian data mining an analysis.
+This repository lists some interesting reserach work on blockchian data mining and analysis.

 ## Papers